mikepsinn/dFDA-DAO/constitution/6-tokenomics.md

 | 6.58B          | 70%               | Treasury                  |
 | **9.4B**       | **100%**          | **Total**                 |

-Since CureDAO’s genesis operates via a public auction, the community decides the initial token price.
+Since deFDA’s genesis operates via a public auction, the community decides the initial token price.
 We estimate a minimum of $5,000,000 will be required to support the first iteration of the platform.

-CureDAO will be fully decentralized and community-owned from inception.
-No entity will own CureDAO tokens before the genesis contribution event.
+deFDA will be fully decentralized and community-owned from inception.
+No entity will own deFDA tokens before the genesis contribution event.

-dCURE’s genesis contribution event will run via a fair launch public auction, granting all successful auction participants equal governance rights per CureDAO token.
-Once issued the first 10% of tokens, the CureDAO core community will begin voting on the first governance proposals to allocate additional tokens to DAO Laboratory working groups and service providers.
+dCURE’s genesis contribution event will run via a fair launch public auction, granting all successful auction participants equal governance rights per deFDA token.
+Once issued the first 10% of tokens, the deFDA core community will begin voting on the first governance proposals to allocate additional tokens to DAO Laboratory working groups and service providers.

 The approval of these allocations to [DAO Laboratories](5-organization.md), contributors, and service providers is at the full discretion of genesis [Citizen Scientists](5-organization.md) and their approval.
-They form the core of CureDAO’s decision-making and executive body.
+They form the core of deFDA’s decision-making and executive body.

 ## References